NassarNa/AlternativeFinnish/README.md

 # AlternativeFinnish (WIP)
 In an attempt to prove/disprove that Finnish is a random compilation of letters and occasional doubling of certain letters, I will try to randomly generate words and compare them to my Finnish database.

-Weighted randomness is based on actual statistics derived from a real database.

-But first I needed to do some statistics on the Finnish language regarding the occurence of characters in words.
+Weighted randomness will be based on actual statistics derived from a real database.
+Therefore I needed to do some statistics on the Finnish language regarding the occurence of letters/characters in words.
 I was lucky to find a generous database of over 94000 words.
+I am aware that some words are not Finnish, but are used in the Finnish language.

 #Sources:   #https://kaino.kotus.fi/sanat/nykysuomi/
             #https://metashare.csc.fi/repository/browse/finnish-verbal-colorative-constructions/a5d4be8c914c11e7ac29005056be118e7a5d0f46297b4d0e851bf10067440eb6/